MicrosoftDocs/VBA-Docs/Language/Concepts/Getting-Started/creating-object-variables.md

 Of course, this test can never determine with absolute certainty whether or not a user has closed the application containing the object to which the object variable refers.

-## Referring to the Current Instance of an Object
+## Refer to the current instance of an object

 Use the **Me** keyword to refer to the current instance of the object where the code is running.
 All procedures associated with the current object have access to the object referred to as **Me**.
 Using **Me** is particularly useful for passing information about the current instance of an object to a procedure in another module.
 For example, suppose you have the following procedure in a module:

 ```vb
 Sub ChangeObjectColor(MyObjectName As Object)